shankaja/WebScroller/Readme.md

 ```

 **3. Future improvements**

+This application contains a simple UI, it can be improved to have a modern view.

+A bulk URL uploading supported API should be introduced to analyze several URLs' at a single API call.

 Improving the platform to integrate a sentiment analysis core so that it can grasp an idea about a particular website.
 Further, it can be used to get actual consumer reviews of a particular product or a service through social media and blog crawling.
 Taking another step further, this can be improved with NLP tools to process integrated audio and video files to analyze information about a web page.